LauraHBui/Modelling-Crime-Data-2021/docs/04-descriptive-statistics.md

 ```
 <br>

-To create the second data frame, store the value ‘full-time’ in the object `n_mode`: <br>
+To create the second object, store the value ‘full-time’ in the object `n_mode`: <br>

 ```r